bhboyle/ESP32_Light_Switch/README.md

 The Preferences library is used to store the variables in the NV ram for retrieval after a power down.

 Version one of the project is essentially completed.
-It is working and I am very happy t=with how the elements have all come togther to create what I feel is a great little DIY IOT light switch.
+It is working and I am very happy with how the elements have all come together to create what I feel is a great little DIY IOT light switch.

 Version two is in the works and I have completed the board design for the upgrade.
 I have ordeered some of teh parts and will be ordering the new boards shortly.